The Visitor Centre today is ... John Lewis Heritage Centre

 In conclusion

-This small but perfectly formed museum is interesting to those, like me, fascinated by industrial history and tourism.
+The small, but perfectly formed, John Lewis Heritage Centre is interesting to those, like me, fascinated by industrial history and tourism.

-The brand values are showcased and continue to be a driving force of the company.
-The archive and oral history resource, combined with the online Memory Store, creates opportunities for designers, historians and educators to draw inspiration for future activities and projects.
+The brand values continue to be a driving force for the company.
+The archive and oral history resource, combined with the online Memory Store, create opportunities for designers, historians and educators to draw inspiration for future activities and projects.
 It also provides a perfect resource for reminiscence therapy.

-As there are so few department store museums in the world, this is a small but important visitor centre that plays an important role in the brand's past and future.
+As there are so few department store museums in the world, this is a small but important visitor centre, that plays a valuable role in the brand's past and future.

 I might not suggest you make a long trip to see it, but if you're in the area it is well worth checking out.